 The Good Life - Off Grid Water Solutions and Water Neutrality

 The vast majority of homes in the UK are connected to a central water supply, operated by their local utility company.
-However, around 1% of the population in England and Wales use a private water supply (PWS) which would generally be a borehole; in Scotland this figure increases to 3%.
+However, around 1% of the population in England and Wales use a private water supply (PWS); in Scotland this figure increases to 3%.

 Rainwater as a Water Supply

 Capturing Rainwater is something that any household or business can do but if you are thinking of living off grid this becomes particularly important.
 Any roof space can become source of water supply.
 By simply installing a water storage tank, whether that be above or below ground, a large amount of water that would otherwise go to waste can quickly be collected and stored until necessary and delivered on demand to where it is required using a rainwater harvesting system.
 Considering a gravity rainwater harvesting system reduces the power demand on the site and makes off grid living that much more achievable.

 Whilst rainwater itself is not suitable for drinking directly after harvesting, there are a number of products that will divert and filter the rainwater to an acceptable standard for flushing toilets which typically represents 30% of total household demand increasing to 45% if washing machine usage is added.
 Splitting out potable and non potable demand has a significant effect of reducing the demand and sizing of the potable water system and often pays for itself.

 Water Treatment for Drinking